The Flawed Logic With Post-Conference Surveys

 - How else would you measure loyalty?

-I am curious to what challenges you have with your current feedback process.
+Let us know what challenges you have with your current feedback process in the comments!